Skip to main content

 2. An agent or human reviews the change

-3. If the context still holds, mark it reviewed to unstale it
+3. If the context still holds, add it to knowledge (--status reviewed) to make it fresh again

 4. If no repo claims the topic anymore, it becomes orphaned